Â鶹´«Ã½ Â鶹´«Ã½

 But what makes us unique is how we do it.
 We live our purpose, mission and values every day.
 And we do this in one of the most incredible places on Earth, surrounded by majestic mountains and Saguaro forests, and under a sky that ignites imaginations with cotton candy sunsets and diamond-filled nights.
 At the Â鶹´«Ã½, everywhere you look is filled with wonder.

-Land Acknowledgement
+Land Acknowledgment

-We respectfully acknowledge Today, Â鶹´«Ã½ is home to 22 federally recognized tribes, with Tucson being home to the O’odham and the Yaqui.
+We respectfully acknowledge the Â鶹´«Ã½ is on the land and territories of Indigenous peoples.
+Today, Â鶹´«Ã½ is home to 22 federally recognized tribes, with Tucson being home to the O’odham and the Yaqui.
 Committed to diversity and inclusion, the University strives to build sustainable relationships with sovereign Native Nations and Indigenous communities through

 At A Glance